ietf-wg-httpapi/link-template/draft-ietf-httpapi-link-template.md

 Here, the link to the author for a particular book in a list of books can be found by following the link template.

+This specification defines additional semantics for the "var-base" Parameter on templated links; see below.

+The link's target attributes (as defined in {{Section 2.2 of WEB-LINKING}}) are conveyed using other Parameters, in a manner similar to the Link header field.
+These Parameter values MUST be Strings.
+Note that some target attribute names will not serialise as Structure Field Parameter keys (see {{Section 3.1.2 of STRUCTURED-FIELDS}}).

 Implementations MUST support all levels of template defined by {{URI-TEMPLATE}} in the link String and the anchor Parameter.

-This specification defines additional semantics for the "var-base" parameter on templated links; see below.

 ## The 'var-base' parameter